munificent/craftinginterpreters/book/scanning-on-demand.md

 The absolute simplest <span name="v8">solution</span> is to use a switch statement for each node with cases for each branch.
-We'll start with the root node and handle the easy keywords:
+We'll start with the root node and handle the easy keywords.

 <aside name="v8">